spotlightpa/poor-richard/content/news/2024-01-19-SPLMASTCOM.md

 If the report is accepted, the senator “may be subject to sanction by the full Senate,” according to the rules.
 Possible consequences include a warning, a written reprimand, an official censure, or an expulsion.
 The latter is rare.

 According to <a href="https://www.brennancenter.org/our-work/research-reports/unconstitutional-expulsion-legislators">the Brennan Center for Justice</a>, just 122 state legislators nationwide have been expelled by their colleagues since 1788.
+Four of those expulsions were in Pennsylvania, the center said.
+The most recent were two in 1975; the causes have ranged from mail fraud to spitting in another member’s face.

 Reports often don’t get a full vote.